 Securities Regulatory and Enforcement Matters

-Peter has handled numerous regulatory matters before the SEC, the NYSE, FINRA (formerly NASD), and state securities regulators.
+Peter has handled numerous regulatory matters before the SEC, FINRA, the NYSE, and state securities regulators.
 He has represented advisors, executives, lawyers, and others in a wide variety of regulatory proceedings.
-He has obtained dismissals of disciplinary charges filed against executives (following hearings) on multiple occasions, including the recent dismissal of all charges against a Managing Director in April 2016.
-Peter recently co-authored an article on the regulatory exposure of compliance officers entitled “Regulators Train Crosshairs on Compliance Professionals – Perception or Reality” published in February 2016 by the National Society of Compliance Professionals (“NSCP”).
+He has obtained dismissals of disciplinary charges filed against executives (following hearings) on multiple occasions, including the recent dismissal of all charges against a Managing Director.
+Peter co-authored an article on the regulatory exposure of compliance officers entitled “Regulators Train Crosshairs on Compliance Professionals – Perception or Reality” published in February 2016 by the National Society of Compliance Professionals (“NSCP”).
 In September 2016, NSCP published Peter’s article, “Ten Tips for Winning a FINRA Disciplinary Case Against Executives and Supervisors.”
 In November 2016, the Daily Journal published his article entitled, “Case is rare example of sanctions against federal agency” which addressed a federal court’s imposition of sanctions against the SEC under FRCP Rule 45.

 Mediation and Alternative Dispute Resolution